office of undergraduate admission

 - All international students must meet the same testing requirements as our freshman or our transfer applicants.

-- We require the TOEFL examination for all international applicants whose primary native language is not English.
-If you are an international student who is attending an English-speaking secondary school, we still require that you submit a TOEFL score.
+- We require the TOEFL examination or the IELTS for all international applicants whose primary native language is not English.
+If you attend a secondary school outside the U.S., we require you submit a TOEFL or IELTS score.
 Minimum scores of 100 on the iBT or 7.5 on the IELTS are recommended.
-Boston College's Institutional TOEFL Testing Code is 3083.
+Boston College's Institutional Testing Code is 3083.
 The Department Code is 00.
 A score of 600 or above on the SAT Critical Reading or 27 or better on the ACT English section waives the TOEFL/IELTS requirement.